watertap-org/watertap/docs/technical_reference/flowsheets/RO_with_energy_recovery.rst

 This flowsheet represents a reverse osmosis (RO) with energy recovery device (ERD).
-The flowsheet is similar to the desalination block of the full-scale seawater RO treatment facility flowsheet, but provides different options for optimization of the process.
+The flowsheet is similar to the desalination block of the full-scale seawater RO treatment facility flowsheet, but includes an demonstration for optimization of the process.
+The user can select between pressure exchanger ERD, pump-as-turbine ERD, or no ERD.

 Implementation
 --------------